xinjiewang1998/Azul-game/README.md

 2. Pick all tiles of the same colour from the centre.
 If you are the first person to do so, you also take the starting player token and place it on your floor.
 You will be the first player next round.

-After picking up tiles, you must add them to **one** of the five *storage rows* on your board, adhering to the following conditions:
+After picking up tiles, you must add them to **one** of the five *storage rows* on your comp1110.ass2.board, adhering to the following conditions:
 1. You must place the tiles **from right to left** in your chosen row.
 2. If a row already contains tiles, you may only add tiles of the same colour to it.
 3. If you have more tiles than can fit in your chosen row, then you must place the excess tiles on the *floor*.